 We just filled it out in order and by the end we were finally in control of our money.

-As of this week we are 100% credit card debt free!
+We are NOW 100% credit card debt free!

 This is the budget workbook we used